dongmingh/v1performance/README.md

 ##Examples

+The following test cases execute the same command

+    perf_driver.sh runCases.txt

+with a specific runCases.txt.

 ####Latency

+That the runCases.txt contains:

+    node userInput-ccchecker-latency-i.json

-The following command will execute 1000 invokes (Move) with 1 thread on one network using ccchecker chaincode.
+will execute 1000 invokes (Move) with 1 thread on one network using ccchecker chaincode.
 The average of the execution result (execution time (ms)/1000 transactions) represents the latency of 1 invoke (Move).

-    perf_driver.sh userInput-ccchecker-latency-i.json 1

-The following command will execute 1000 invokes (Query) with 1 thread on one network using ccchecker chaincode.
-The average of the execution result (execution time (ms)/1000 transactions) represents the latency of 1 invoke (Query).

-    perf_driver.sh userInput-ccchecker-latency-q.json 1

-####Stress
+####Stress (invoke)

+That the runCases.txt contains:

+    node userInput-ccchecker-stress-i.json

-The following command will execute invokes (Move) with 4 threads on one 4-peer network using ccchecker chaincode for 600 seconds.
+will execute invokes (Move) with 4 threads on one 4-peer network using ccchecker chaincode for 600 seconds.

     perf_driver.sh userInput-ccchecker-stress-i.json 1

+####Stress (query)

+That the runCases.txt contains:

+    node userInput-ccchecker-stress-q.json

-The following command will execute invokes (Query) with 4 threads on one 4-peer network using ccchecker chaincode for 600 seconds.
+will execute invokes (Query) with 4 threads on one 4-peer network using ccchecker chaincode for 600 seconds.

+####Stress (mix)

+Let the runCases.txt contain

+    node userInput-ccchecker-stress-i.json
-    perf_driver.sh userInput-ccchecker-stress-q.json 1
+    node userInput-ccchecker-stress-q.json

+If both SCFiles are set to the same network, then this will execute invokes (Move) with 4 threads and invoke (Query) on one 4-peer network using ccchecker chaincode for 600 seconds concurrently

+If the SCFiles are set to different network, then network specified in userInput-ccchecker-stress-i.json will execute invoke (Move) and the network specified in userInput-ccchecker-stress-q.json will execute invoke (Query) concurrently.

 ####Long run

+That the runCases.txt contains:

+    node userInput-ccchecker-longrun-i.json

-The following command will execute invokes (Move) of various payload size ranging from 1kb-2kb with 1 threads on one network using ccchecker chaincode for 72 hours at 1 transaction per second.
+will execute invokes (Move) of various payload size ranging from 1kb-2kb with 1 threads on one network using ccchecker chaincode for 72 hours at 1 transaction per second.

-    perf_driver.sh userInput-ccchecker-longrun-i.json 1

 ####Concurrency

+That the runCases.txt contains:

+    node userInput-ccchecker-concurrency-i.json

-The following command will execute invokes (Move) of 1kb payload with 50 threads on one 4-peer network using ccchecker chaincode for 10 minutes.
+will execute invokes (Move) of 1kb payload with 50 threads on one 4-peer network using ccchecker chaincode for 10 minutes.

-    perf_driver.sh userInput-ccchecker-concurrency-i.json 1

 ####Complex

+That the runCases.txt contains:

+    node userInput-ccchecker-complex-i.json

-The following command will execute invokes (Move) of various payload size ranging from 10kb-500kb with 10 threads on one 4-peer network using ccchecker chaincode for 10 minutes.
+will execute invokes (Move) of various payload size ranging from 10kb-500kb with 10 threads on one 4-peer network using ccchecker chaincode for 10 minutes.
 Each invoke (Move) is followed by an invoke (Query).

-    perf_driver.sh userInput-ccchecker-complex-i.json 1